grosalesr/github-pages-playground/docs/deployment.md

 1. Copy the appropriate configuration file for the node that is being configured in `/etc/elasticsearch/`

 ## Keystore

+In order to not have password in plain text, the keystore is being used to store the passwords.

 ### System user passwords

 * The following command is intended for use only during the initial configuration of the Elasticsearch security features